andrechristikan/ack-nestjs-boilerplate-docs/getting-started/readme.md

 # v17.3.0
 ```

-Check MongoDB is successful installed.
+Check MongoDB has been successfully installed.

 ```bash
 mongod --version